Vaccine Info

 February 12, 2024 - Researchers at Dartmouth's Geisel School of Medicine and Thayer School of Engineering published a new study in Cell Reports Medicine, offering insights into how antibodies function in combating HSV infections.

-December 14, 2023 - Harvard News - New study (Oct.
-26, 2023) findings could inform the design of treatments for various viruses that replicate in the cell nucleus.
+December 14, 2023 - The findings of a new study (October 26, 2023) could inform the design of treatments for various viruses that replicate in the cell nucleus.

 November 1, 2023 - The University of Pittsburg School of Medicine received a grant of $504 thousand to conduct innovative herpes research.